StephanieRuthJones/backend-assessment/README.md

 _Requirements to Pass_

 - All routes must return the correct status code and data.
+- All routes must return the correct status code and data.
+- Routes must be created in the appropriate files within the `routes` folder.
+- Controllers must be created in the appropriate files within the `controllers` folder.
+- `async/await` and `try/catch` blocks must be used to make requests and handle errors rather than promise chaining.
+- Errors must be handled and returned to the user.
+- The MongoDB database must be set up correctly.
+- The login system must be secured using JWT.
+- Submit your github repo link with the `.env` file included.
 - Your code must be clean and readable.
 It should follow the DRY principle.
-- Errors must be handled and returned to the user.
-- `try/catch` blocks must be used to make requests and handle errors rather than promise chaining.
-- All routes must return the correct status code and data.
-- Submit your github repo link with the `.env` file included.

 _Important Note(s):_

 - Use [axios](https://www.npmjs.com/package/axios) to make API requests.
-- Routes must be created in the appropriate files within the `routes` folder.
-- Controllers must be created in the appropriate files within the `controllers` folder.
+- Upon completing this challenge, submit your github repo link and the `.env` file.

 _Tips:_